Skip to main content

 Why Standard Protections May Not Apply

-A common assumption is that all is protected under a strict code of medical confidentiality, such as the Health Insurance Portability and Accountability Act (HIPAA).
+A common assumption is that all health information is protected under a strict code of medical confidentiality, such as the Health Insurance Portability and Accountability Act (HIPAA).
 A crucial distinction exists for most wellness applications.
 HIPAA was designed to govern the relationship between patients, healthcare providers, and insurers.

 Most direct-to-consumer wellness apps and their vendors fall outside this specific jurisdiction.
 They operate in a regulatory space where the rules are less defined, and the protections are not guaranteed.
 This legal distinction is the primary reason a thorough examination of their privacy policy is not just a matter of due diligence, but an act of self-advocacy.